 This was the first Peruvian dish I ever made… so it’s only fitting that it should be my first recipe post!
 We received a George Foreman rotisserie as a wedding present, and I used that thing until it fell apart.
 We found a brand new one on Craigslist last year, and we still use it today.

 This dish is not an old Peruvian classic; in fact, it was created by Swiss hotelier Roger Schuler in Peru in the 1950s.
-It’s yet another example of the inclusiveness of Peruvian cuisine.
-It is a perennial favorite; and today, you will find this dish anywhere that Peruvian food is served.
+It’s become a perennial favorite; and today, you will find this dish anywhere that Peruvian food is served.
 In fact, many Peruvian restaurants feature this dish – or serve it exclusively – and have huge charcoal-fired spits called rotombos to roast dozens of chickens at a time!